mechanicaldesign.iit.edu

 Progress Review: Lab Week 2

-This is a non-graded consulting session with Prof. Spenko during normal lab hours.
+This is a non-graded consulting session with Prof. Spenko or the TA during normal lab hours.
 Everybody in the group is required to attend.
 Bring your design notebooks.
 At this time you should have several designs identified and progress should be made on both analysis and prototyping.

 Design Briefing - Lab Week 3